King's Dutch Brigade

-The Dutch Brigade, unofficially known as the King's Dutch Brigade, was a formation of the British Army raised on 21 October 1799 for service in the War of the Second Coalition.
-Drawing its ranks from Dutch States Army veterans and deserters from the army and navy of the Batavian Republic, including those who surrendered to the Royal Navy during the Vlieter incident, the brigade was initially garrisoned in the Isle of Wight and Lymington, Hampshire.
-It was stationed in Ireland in 1801 before being sent back to England and then to Jersey and Guernsey.
-The brigade was disbanded on 12 July 1802 under the terms of the Treaty of Amiens.
+The Dutch Brigade, unofficially known as the King's Dutch Brigade, was a formation of the British Army raised on 21 October 1799 during the War of the Second Coalition.
+Consisting of a mixture of Dutch States Army veterans and Batavian deserters and prisoners of war, the brigade was initially garrisoned in the Isle of Wight and Lymington, Hampshire.
+It was briefly stationed in Ireland in 1801 before being sent back to mainland England and then to Jersey and Guernsey.
+The brigade was disbanded on 12 July 1802 under the terms of the Treaty of Amiens, and most of its troops went back to Holland.